 The priest in the Sacrament of Confession stands in the place of Christ and the community of the Church to offer the penitent sinner hope, healing, and God’s mercy in a way that is entirely confidential.

 First Confession for those who are baptized Catholics is normally received in the second grade, just prior to First Communion.
 To receive more information, please call.

-The Sacrament of Reconciliation is offered every Saturday following the 9:00am daily Mass.
+The Sacrament of Reconciliation is offered every Saturday in the Family Life Center from 3:30PM - 4:30PM

 Penance Services are also held in the seasons of Advent and Lent.
 At these services, the community gathers in prayer and then several priests are made available throughout the church for private confessions.
 During these seasons please refer to the website or bulletin to know when the Penance Service is scheduled.